bjucps/cps110-thinkcspy/_sources/03-Debugging/KnowyourerrorMessages.rst

 Usually SyntaxErrors can be traced back to missing punctuation characters, such as parentheses, quotation marks, or commas.
 Remember that in Python commas are used to separate parameters to functions.
 Paretheses must be balanced, or else Python thinks that you are trying to include everything that follows as a parameter to some function.

-Here are a couple examples of syntax errors in the example program we have been using.
-See if you can figure out what caused them.
+The following program introduces a couple of syntax errors into the example program we have been using.
+Run the program, note the errors, and fix them.

 .. tabbed:: db_tabs1